 Obsessive-compulsive disorder (OCD) is an anxiety disorder characterized by recurrent, unwanted thoughts (obsessions) and/or repetitive behaviors (compulsions).
 People with OCD feel they cannot control these obsessions and compulsions.
-Repetitive behaviors, such as hand washing, counting, checking, or cleaning, are often performed in the hopes of reducing anxiety or anxiety-provoking obsessions.
+Repetitive behaviors, such as hand washing, counting, hoarding, touching objects, seeking reassurance, making lists, checking, or cleaning, are often performed in the hopes of reducing anxiety or anxiety-provoking obsessions.
 Performing these so-called rituals, however, provides only temporary relief.
 Left untreated, the obsessions and compulsions can take over a person's life.
 OCD is often a chronic, relapsing illness.

 The cause of OCD is not known.
 It is believed to develop from genetic, biologic, environmental, and psychological factors.

 OCD may be associated with other disorders, including:

 - Tourette syndrome —characterized by multiple motor and vocal tics

 - Trichotillomania—the repeated urge to pull out scalp hair, eyelashes, eyebrows, or other body hair

 - Body dysmorphic disorder—imaginary or exaggerated defects in appearance

 - Eating disorders—such as bulimia nervosa or anorexia nervosa